KalicoCrew/kalico/docs/Bleeding_Edge.md

 https://klipper.discourse.group/t/improved-stepcompress-implementation/3203

 ### Overview
-The "Smooth Input Shaper" is an advanced feature in Klipper's advanced-features branch, designed to enhance 3D printing quality by employing polynomial smooth functions for input shaping.
+The "Smooth Input Shaper" employs a polynomial smooth functions for input shaping.
 This feature aims to provide a smoother acceleration profile, similar to an S-curve, though with distinct characteristics due to its fixed timing.

 ### Key Features
 - **Polynomial smooth functions:** Unlike traditional discrete input shapers, Smooth Input Shaper uses polynomial smooth functions for more effective smoothing of the toolhead motion.